 The polluter-pays principle is a fundamental tenet of environmental pricing policy to ensure that damage inflicted by an activity is reflected in the cost of doing business.
 Carbon pricing is the implementation of the polluter pays principle for greenhouse gases, usually in the form of either a carbon tax or a requirement to purchase permits to pollute, commonly referred to as a cap and trade or emissions trading scheme.

-A robust, predictable and rising carbon price is needed to reflect the damage greenhouse gas emissions render to the atmosphere and the true cost this places on society.
-Broad coalitions for effective carbon pricing must galvanise support in order to send a clear signal to industry to reduce pollution more rapidly, invest in climate friendly alternatives, and spur further low-carbon innovation.
+A robust, predictable and rising carbon price is needed to reflect the true cost on society of greenhouse gas emissions.
+We need a clear signal to industry to reduce pollution more rapidly, invest in climate-friendly alternatives, and spur further low-carbon innovation.

 News, Press & Publications